The Complete Guide to Book Cover Design for Authors

 Five.
 Choosing Your Cover Fonts and Images

 Your cover could include illustrations, photographs, cartoons, pure typography, or an abstract design.
 If your book is set in Los Angeles, then a Hollywood skyline works well.
-However, if it’s not, then it doesn’t make a lot of sense.
+However, if it’s not, it doesn’t make much sense.

 When using any stock images, remember everyone has access to the same images.
 If you choose a common stock image, you can find it on other book covers.